Portfolio

 Topics: Multimodal Perception, Perceptual Cognition, Cognitive Processing

-Mathematics Papers
+Math Papers

 Asymmetric Processes [paper]

-Research paper for Stanford’s MATH 101: Math Discovery Lab (Winter 2024)
+Research report for MATH 101: Math Discovery Lab (Winter 2024)

 Topics: Markov Processes, Markov Chains, Probability Theory